HL7/fhir-project-mhealth/ig-data/input/pagecontent/03_use_cases.md

 sugar levels and insulin dose.
 Healthcare providers may periodically review these journals.
-A Healthcare provider wishing to capture this data automatically can assess devices regarding capabilities to support this data capture, and can also determine the degree to which it supports the providers insulin dosing recommendations based on blood sugar dose.
+A Healthcare provider wishing to capture this data automatically can assess devices regarding capabilities to support this data capture, and can also determine the degree to which it supports the providers insulin dosing recommendations based on blood sugar concentration.

 This implementation guide will enable providers to assess additional manual data capture enabled by the mobile health device or app and understand how the these may be configured to support